- What's On

 Relaxed Performances are open to anyone who would benefit from a more relaxed performance environment, and include a number of adaptations to ensure a comfortable and enjoyable environment for everyone.

-Explore other ways that we can support your visit here, from wheelchair spaces to assisted listening systems.
+Explore other ways that we can support your visit here, from accessible brochures to assisted listening systems.

 Our Access Register is designed to assist customers with additional needs.
 We store information on your personal requirements so that you don’t need to resubmit documentation each time you book.
 Once registered, you will be eligible for a free essential carer ticket with the standard ticket you purchase for each show.

 To support your application, we politely ask you to provide a photocopy of one of the documents listed below by email at [email protected].
 The document you choose to submit should ideally be the most recent copy, dated within the last 18 months: